epanji/lnb-distance/README.md

 ## Usages

-Assume users already have lisp implementation and [Quicklisp](https://www.quicklisp.org/beta/) on their computer.
+Assuming the user already have [Common Lisp Implementation](https://common-lisp.net/implementations) and [Quicklisp](https://www.quicklisp.org/beta/) on their computer.
-Place this project in folder local-projects and follow this demo.
+Place this project in folder ```local-projects``` and follow the demo below.

 ![Demo](demo.gif)

-Current demo run on [SBCL](http://www.sbcl.org/).
+Common Lisp Implementation used in the demo above is [SBCL](http://www.sbcl.org/).

 Find satellite